 - † Schedules and exhibits to this Exhibit omitted pursuant to Regulation S-K Item 601(b)(2).
-The Registrant agrees to furnish supplementally a copy of any omitted schedule or exhibit to the SEC upon request. - The Registrant has omitted portions of this Exhibit as permitted under Item 601(b)(1) of Regulation S-K. - ‡ Indicates a management or compensatory plan or arrangement in which directors or executive officers are eligible to participate. - # This certification is deemed not filed for purpose of Section 18 of the Exchange Act or otherwise subject to the liability of that section, nor shall it be deemed incorporated by reference into any filing under the Securities Act or the Exchange Act.
+The Registrant agrees to furnish supplementally a copy of any omitted schedule or exhibit to the SEC upon request. - The Registrant has omitted portions of this Exhibit as permitted under Item 601(b)(1) of Regulation S-K. - ‡ Indicates a management or compensatory plan or arrangement in which directors or executive officers are eligible to participate. - # This certification is deemed not filed for purpose of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liability of that section, nor shall it be deemed incorporated by reference into any filing under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended.